F5Networks/f5-openstack-hot/experimental/templates/standalone/1nic/README.md

 ## Introduction

-This solution uses a Heat Orchestration Template to launch a 1-NIC deployment of a BIG-IP VE in an OpenStack Private Cloud.
+This solution uses a Heat Orchestration Template to launch a 1-NIC deployment of a BIG-IP VE in an Openstack Private Cloud.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard Cloud design where the compute instance of F5 is running with a single interface, which processes both management and data plane traffic.
 This is a traditional model in the cloud where the deployment is considered one-armed.

 The **standalone** heat orchestration template incorporates existing networks defined in Neutron.